 And don’t worry if the “yellow” peppers you buy are actually orange.
 This is the color of the mature yellow chili pepper from this region.

-You can buy the paste in jars in any Latino market but not every city has one.
+You can buy the aji amarillo paste in jars in any Latino market but not every city has one.
 Order on Amazon if you can’t find anything nearby or online.
 But the best way to savor this tangy, spicy sauce from Peru is to make it yourself.
 Or failing that, get on a plane to Peru and enjoy the spicy sauces of the world’s best culinary destinations.

 Don’t forget that if you live in a country with a favorable climate, the Aji Amarillo plant is hardy and will produce a lot of peppers.
 The benefit of growing your own, apart from the cost savings, is the knowledge that they are grown naturally and are fresh from your own garden, not flown halfway around the world.

 Added Bonus: these peppers contain antioxidants and flavanoids that promote good health.
 They are also packed with vitamin C. So what are you waiting for?
 Get cooking!
+Add a splash of lime juice for more flavor and healthy goodness.

 Ají Amarillo Sauce Recipe